solarkennedy/puppet-etcd/README.md

 This puppet module installs and configures etcd.

-WARNING: This module is totally untested. (except for unit tests) It probably doesn't work!
-PR me!
+WARNING: This module probably has some rough edges.
+PR me with your modifications!
+(And tests!)

 It is designed around the current version of etcd (at time of this writing), 0.3.0.